 Hamilton, MA - Main Campus and Headquarters; Residential Learning Model

-The original Hamilton campus is now our main campus, educating a vibrant and diverse student body of approximately 900 students from 69 denominations and 41 foreign countries.
-Its masters and doctoral degrees are offered on a full-time, residential model and provide students with a classical theological education, the opportunity for deep spiritual formation and an emphasis on global engagement and practical training.
+The original Hamilton campus is now our main campus, educating a vibrant and diverse student body of approximately 940 students from 73 denominations and 42 foreign countries.
+Its master's and doctoral degrees are offered on a full-time, residential model and provide students with a classical theological education, the opportunity for deep spiritual formation and an emphasis on global engagement and practical training.

 The campus is located on 118 acres of rolling hills and winding lanes in Hamilton, MA, on Boston's historic North Shore.
 The North Shore offers a wide variety of activities and events that students can take advantage of year round, and historic downtown Boston is also just minutes away.

 Boston, MA, Campus: Center for Urban Ministerial Education